fwang-teradici/deployments/README.md

     * *Resource group:* Select *Create new*, then enter a resource group name (for example *teradici_trial*).
     * *Location:* Select a location.
         * Note: Teradici PCoIP Graphics agent deployments require locations that support NV instance types, currently this is limited to the following locations: EAST US, NORTH CENTRAL US, SOUTH CENTRAL US, SOUTHEAST ASIA, or WEST EUROPE.
+    * *OS Type:* Select operating system you want to use from dropdown, only available for Standard Agent currently.
     * *User Name:* Enter a username <sup>[2]</sup> for the virtual machine, this will be used for your PCoIP session connection login.
     * *Password:* Enter a password <sup>[2]</sup> for the virtual machine.
     * *Registration Code:* Enter the Registration code you received from Teradici.